 There are many brilliant famous Irish women who have paved the way for others.
 From authors, writers, historians, fighters and more, Irish women are among the most inspirational and fearless women in the world.

-As International Women’s Day has just passed at the beginning of March, we thought we would acknowledge some amazing Irish women who have helped shape Ireland, who challenged stereotypes and followed their dreams.
-These women both past and present have left their mark on Ireland and the world.
+As International Women’s Day is at the beginning of March, we thought we would acknowledge some amazing Irish women who have helped shape Ireland, challenged stereotypes, and followed their dreams.
+These women, both past and present, have left their mark on Ireland and the world.

 Here is our guide to all the famous Irish women you should know about:

 Up first on our list of famous Irish women is the icon that is Maureen O’Hara.
 She was one of the last actresses that came from Hollywood’s golden ages.
 Maureen O’Hara appeared in a dozen films over her incredible six-decade long-acting career.
 Particularly, she was famous for playing fiercely passionate female characters.

 Born in Dublin in 1920, O’Hara was trained in theatre and was acting from a young age as she always had aspirations of being an actress.

 In 1939, Maureen O’Hara moved to America to pursue her acting career and she successfully landed her first role in the production of the Hunchback of Norte Dame.
 From that moment onwards, O’Hara kept getting roles in films and grew in popularity within the Hollywood film scene.
 She was best known for her role in the famous movie ‘The Quiet Man’ in 1952.

 In addition, Maureen paved the way for Irish people to make it American, showing that it was possible.
 She left Ireland to pursue her dreams in the USA, carving a successful career for herself and bringing great talent to the world stage.
 Her talent is still celebrated today and she will forever be known as an acclaimed Irish actress.